FireDragonGameStudio/FmvMaker/README.md

 **FmvMaker** was designed for creating FMVs, point'n click adventures, or other types of games/plugins, which use some kind of video playlist with possible interactions. **FmvMaker** uses only (!) native Unity components to ensure a maximum of compatiblity with all of Unity's supported build platforms.
 If you encounter errors or problems, pls create a new issue at the Github repository.
 We'll try to help you asap. :)

 ## Getting started
 You can get **FmvMaker** either via the Unity AssetStore (link-->) or the Releases section of this Github repository.
 After importing the **FmvMaker** asset into your Unity project, you'll find a separate **FmvMaker** folder as subfolder of your Assets folder.
 The **FmvMaker** directory contains all necessary data, to get started.
+All examples are currently online videos, provided via static link on github, as Unity does not support Youtube video streaming.
+Furthermore Unity AssetStore developers are not allowed to ship videos, with their packages.
 Please note, that the music tracks used in our demos are from https://www.bensound.com

 Important for you are the Resources folder (within the **FmvMaker** folder) where you'll be placing your content (videos, images, etc...) as well as your configuration files.
 The Prefabs folder contains default prefabs, especially for prototyping.
 In the Scenes folder are demo scenes, to give you an overview of the comprehensive possibilities of **FmvMaker**.